Obscenity: Texas Penal Code §43.23

 The Texas legislature codified this criminal offense in Texas Penal Code Section 43.23.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2013.

-The Penal Code codifies the Texas Obscenity law under Title 9 “Offenses Against Public Order and Decency,” Chapter 43 “Public Indecency.”
+The Penal Code classifies the Texas Obscenity law under Title 9 “Offenses Against Public Order and Decency,” Chapter 43 “Public Indecency.”
 These “public indecency” crimes are sex crimes, but they are not of a violent or assaultive nature.
 Learn more about the Texas offense of Obscenity below.

 What is the current Texas law about Obscenity?